AlexKalafatelis/Simple-Cryptography-Algorithms/README.md

 # Simple Cryptography Algorithms

-Analysis of basic cryptographic algoritms for a university course
+Analysis of basic cryptographic algoritms for a university course.
+All code is written in MATLAB.

 ## A. Ceasar's Cipher